 Author: Alison, WEs English coach and feature writer

-To find out more and begin your language journey online from the comfort of your own home, get in touch with us today.
+To find out more and begin your language journey online from the comfort of your own home, check out how to learn the Japanese language at We!

 Alison has an Education Studies and English Literature BA Honours, a Masters in Journalism, a yoga and pilates teacher certification and is an experienced copywriter and journalist.